tayebiarasteh/CXR-adaptation/README.md

 ## In case you use this repository, please cite the original paper:

 S. Tayebi Arasteh, M. Mohammadi, S. Nebelung, D. Truhn. *Differential privacy representation geometry for medical image analysis*.
-(2026).
+MICCAI 2026.

 ### BibTex